AveryCameronUofR/ENSE471-FireSafety/Deliverable 4 - MVP/README.md

 Next make sure that TypeScript is installed as a global dependency via: `npm install -g typescript`.
 This installs TypeScript globally which we use to build our project.

-Finally, go to the address path of the project, Deliverable 4.
+Finally, go to the address path of the project, `Deliverable 4/Fire Safety App`.
 Then run `npm install` to update node_modules.
 This ensures that you have all the dependencies for the project to run.

 ## Starting the project
 To start the API, run: `npm start`